 In this light, even a frustrating practice like grade grubbing actually begins to make strategic sense.
 On a practical level, in terms of future opportunities, what a student has learned may indeed be secondary to whether he or she eked out an A. So professors and teaching assistants can complain about it all they want: the whining, the begging, and the cajoling for a better grade.
 The students might be obnoxious, and maybe even undeserving.
 But according to this research, they’re not wrong.

-The lead author on the new study, published in July in the journal PLOS ONE by the Public Library of Science, is a behavioral psychologist named Sam Swift.
+on the new study, published in July in the journal PLOS ONE by the Public Library of Science, is a behavioral psychologist named Sam Swift.
 Now a postdoctoral scholar at the Haas School of Business at the University of California Berkeley, Swift began this research nearly a decade ago as an undergraduate student at Carnegie Mellon University.
 At the time, he had a vested interest in the subject matter.
 As a college senior looking for work, he said, he wondered how his GPA would be received given that Carnegie Mellon professors, by and large, resisted grade inflation.
 “That,” Swift said, “was not a policy that I felt like was working in my

 He and his coauthors set out to determine whether there was any merit to these concerns.
 To do so, they created a two-tier experiment that harnessed both laboratory experiments and real-world data to shed light on the problem.